lserra/dashio/README.md

 # dashio
-This is a platform of data exploration, analysis and visualization.
+This is a data platform for exploration, analysis and visualization.
 Developed to be intuitive, iterative and collaborative.

 For more information about it, please visit: http://www.datafresh.com.br